Hessian-based Lagrangian closure theory for passive scalar turbulence: Formulation

 \subsection{Hessian field}

 When focusing on spatial distribution in finite local domains, one may observe some nontrivial structures of scalar field caused by turbulence mixing.
 Such a distribution has the directional characteristics dependent on frame transformation thus can be utilized in our closure strategy.
 Local distribution of the scalar may be typically characterized by its derivatives.
-A possibility of closure based on the scalar gradient has been discussed by Ref. \cite{GNK00} which is not suitable in our case for its insufficient memory-fading effect.
+A possibility of closure based on the scalar gradient has been discussed by Ref. \cite{GNK00}, where the distorting motion of the fluid can be reflected in the Lagrangian evolution of the scalar gradient.
+Unfortunately this variable choice yields insufficient memory-fading effect and thus not suitable to our objective.
 Then, other than the gradient vector, Hessian -- defined by $\partial_i\partial_j\theta$ in physical space -- may be the simplest and reasonable variable minimally characterizing the structure of the local scalar distribution.
 In addition, Hessian is capable of characterizing local maximum, minimum, and saddle points of the scalar distribution which could provide us more physically relevant properties compared with the scalar field itself.
-One thing we should note, however, is that Hessian may be too much sensitive to small-scale structures for its derivative operations.
+One thing should be noted, however, is that Hessian may be too much sensitive to small-scale structures for its derivative operations.
 Thence, in this paper, we deal with its non-local expression $\Delta^{-1}\partial_i\partial_j\theta$ to focus our attention on wider scale range, where $\Delta^{-1}$ is the inverse operator of Lapracian.
 In the Fourier space, this amounts to normalize the Hessian spectrum $k_ik_j\theta(\mathbf{k},t)$ by the wave number:

-which we term normalized Hessian in this paper.
-The governing equation of the normalized Hessian is simply derived from Eq. (\ref{theta0}):
+which we term \emph{primary Hessian} for its later generalization.
+The governing equation of the primary Hessian is simply derived from Eq. (\ref{theta0}):

 where we split the right side into convection term (the first term) and the rest.
 Note that a geometrical factor $X_{ij}(\mathbf{k},\mathbf{q})\equiv k_ik_j/k^2-q_iq_j/q^2$ is traceless ($X_{ii}=0$), which guarantees the trace part of Eq. (\ref{E-Hessian}) to be the Eulerian-scalar equation (\ref{theta0}).
 Following the conventional LRA procedure, we shall introduce the Lagrangian variable of the Hessian: